 The Nature, Processes and Methods of Science

 ‘Working scientifically’ specifies the understanding of the nature, processes and methods of science.
 The application of the ‘working scientifically’ skills should be applied across all strands of the curriculum: Biology, Chemistry, Physics and Earth science.

-Pupils should build up an extended specialist specific vocabulary related to their learning.
-They should be encouraged to use the correct and specific vocabulary for all processes and topics.
-They need to be able to articulate scientific concepts clearly and precisely.
+Pupils should build an extended, specialist, specific vocabulary related to their learning and use this vocabulary for all processes and topics so they can articulate scientific concepts clearly and precisely.

 We believe that our curriculum should develop both scientific knowledge and scientific skill; it should provide the foundations for understanding the world through Biology, Chemistry and Physics.
 It is a vital part of the curriculum and essential for children to understand the knowledge, methods, processes and uses of Science.

 Pupils should be encouraged to build up a body of key foundational knowledge and concepts, recognise the power of rational explanation and develop excitement and curiosity about natural phenomena.